seshanbrothers/projects/README.md

-# projects
+# Seshan Brothers Projects
-These are the files for PIX3L PLOTT3R 3.0.
-It uses regular thin markers/felt pens.
-You are welcome to create this project for your own use and make any modifications you please for non-commercial usage only.
-Please credit Seshan Brothers for the design and code.
+You are welcome to reproduce or improve on any of these project for your own, non-commercial use.
+Please credit Sanjay and Arvind Seshan for the design and code.

+PIX3L PLOTT3R 3.0: Uses regular, thin markers.
+Image, LXF file and EV3-G code (coming soon) files are provided.

+PIX3L PLOTT3R 4.0: Uses LEGO Makers (coming soon)